How to Build a Website From HTML: Step-by-Step Checklist

 - Learn CSS layout systems: Flexbox and Grid.

-- Explore performance optimization, SEO basics, and progressive enhancement to improve reach and reliability.
+- Explore performance optimization, SEO basics, and progressive enhancement.

 Further Reading